Live Classes Online

 Find out if this Arabic course is right for you

 In this live Q&A session, our course teachers walk you through the full programme — what you’ll be learning, how the classes work, and what kind of support you’ll receive.
-They also answer common questions from students, and you’ll hear real testimonials from people who’ve already taken the course and seen the impact it’s had on their learning.

-What's in the webinar:
+What's in the recording:

-What's in the webinar:
+What's in the recording:

-A live Q&A webinar.
+A live Q&A.

 How the classes work.